wlswotmd/gef/README.md

         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/vmmap-sde.png)
     * It is redirected to `pagewalk` when connecting to gdb stub of qemu-system.
 * `si`/`ni`: are the wrapper for native `si`/`ni`.
-    * On some architectures such as s390x, a `PC not saved` error may be output when executing "stepi/nexti".
+    * On some architectures such as s390x, a `PC not saved` error may be output when executing `stepi`/`nexti`.
     * But the execution itself is fine, so this command ignores this error and executes `context` normally.
-    * On or1k, branch operations don't work well, so use breakpoints to simulate.
+    * On openrisc architecture, branch operations don't work well, so use breakpoints to simulate.
-    * If you want native `si`/`ni`, use the full form `stepi`/`nexti`.
+    * If you want to use native `si`/`ni`, use the full form `stepi`/`nexti`.
 * `c`: is the wrapper for native `c`.
-    * When connecting to qemu-user's gdb stub, gdb does not trap SIGINT during "continue".
+    * When connecting to qemu-user's gdb stub, gdb does not trap SIGINT during `continue`.
     * If you want to trap, you need to issue SIGINT on the qemu-user side, but switching screens is troublesome.
     * This command realizes a pseudo SIGINT trap by trapping SIGINT on the python side and throwing SIGINT back to qemu-user.
     * It works local qemu-user only.
-    * If you want native `c`, use the full form `continue`.
+    * If you want to use native `c`, use the full form `continue`.

 ### Heap dump features
 * `partition-alloc-dump-stable`: dumps partition-alloc free-list (heuristic).